CLICK HERE to access the draft FY2024 Recommended Budget

-The FY23 budget focuses on investing in public services and supporting Jackson’s quality of life and community character while providing for a stable future.
+The FY23 budget focuses on investing in public services to support Jackson’s quality of life and community character while providing for a stable future.

 Hindsight is 20-20.
 In 1973 no one knew so many people would find Jackson, Wyoming as desirable as they do today.
 No one imagined that a once sleepy valley, that had people snowed-in for many months each year, would become a Zoom Town with residents living here while working “in” Dallas, New York, Chicago, and San Francisco.
 In the 1970s, few would have predicted that in the next century residents of Jackson would make more income from investments than any other place in the country.
 This is the current reality in Jackson and Teton County though.
 Our community has changed quite a lot over the last fifty years, but the way the Town is funded has not.